ychinamale/rn_investest/README.md

 <br>

-## How I addressed each requirement of the exercise:
+## How I addressed each requirement of the exercise

 `R1.
 Three views that navigate between each other.`